 Travelling and experiencing an adventure on your own is always an option.
 On the other hand, if you want to go with somebody that knows the area well, with the chance to visit a few less-touristic spots while also ticking off the main sights, a guided trip can be a wise choice.

 As stated before, local police have started to be present more frequently at any point of the loop targeting foreign visitors.
-Therefore, it’s advised that you bring your driving license along with you at all times.
+You should bring your driving license along with you at all times.
 For those who don’t have one, make sure to book a licensed guided tour.
 A guided motorbike tour can ensure your safety and comfort.
 Because it offers an experienced easy rider who serves as an English-speaking tour guide at the same time.
 You now won’t have to be anxious about missing out on photo opportunities, the drivers are always more than happy to stop.
-Plus, they will provide you with profound insider knowledge of Ha Giang.
+Plus, they will provide you with profound insider knowledge of Hà Giang.
 Even better if the tour guide happens to belong to one of the ethnic tribes growing up in the region.
 They have hundreds of stories and interesting pieces of trivia that they are happy to share.

-Here’s my quick list of reliable tour outfits that organise motorbike trips around Ha Giang.
-This list is compiled based purely on my personal experience.
+Here’s my quick list of reliable tour outfits that organise motorbike trips around Hà Giang.
+This list is purely based on my personal experience.

 YESD is a company with a community focus adhering to principles of responsible tourism which ultimately benefits both you as the traveller and the local communities you visit.
 YESD gives local people employment, income and learning opportunities so they are directly involved in your tourism experience.
 YESD’s tour guides and hosts will give you a special insight into their own culture and lifestyle in Vietnam.